-Detailed description of the key rating drivers Key rating strengths
+Detailed description of the key rating drivers

+Key rating strengths

 Off-take risk mitigated through PPAs with distribution utilities: For off-take of the power, THDC has entered into long-term PPA for the entire Tehri Hydro Power Complex of 2,400 MW with various beneficiary states.
-The PPA for Patan wind power project (50 MW) and Devbhumi Dwarka wind power project (63 MW) has also been signed with Gujrat Urja Vikas Nigam Limited for a period of 25 years.
+The PPA for Patan Wind Power Project (50 MW) and Devbhumi Dwarka Wind Power Project (63 MW) has also been signed with Gujrat Urja Vikas Nigam Limited for a period of 25 years.
 The PPA for Dhukwan 24-MW small hydro project has been signed up with Uttar Pradesh Power Corporation Limited (UPPCL), approved by Uttar Pradesh commission.
 The company has also signed a PPA with fixed tariff with Kerala State Electricity Board Limited for solar project of 50 MW in Kasargod, Kerala.
-Thus, THDC has signed up long-term PPA's for its entire 4,351 MW (both commissioned as well as under construction) with various beneficiaries.

 Regulated returns leading to steady operating cash flows: The tariff for each of the large hydro power stations of THDC is determined by CERC.
-The tariff is determined by referring to Annual Fixed Cost (AFC), which comprises interest on loan, interest on working capital, depreciation and operation and maintenance expenses and post-tax return on equity (ROE).
-50% of AFC is recoverable upon achieving the design energy, while the balance is recoverable on achieving the Normative Annual Plant Availability Factor (NAPAF), which has been prescribed for each hydro power station by CERC.
-The company has filed the petition for block period 2019-2024.
-Currently, the company is billing on provisional basis from April 01, 2019, as per the tariff guidelines issued by the CERC.
+The tariff is determined by referring to Annual Fixed Cost (AFC), which comprises interest on loan, interest on working capital, depreciation and operation and maintenance (O&M) expenses and post-tax return on equity (ROE).
+50% of AFC is recoverable upon achieving the design energy, while the balance is recoverable on achieving the NAPAF, which has been prescribed for each hydro power station by CERC.

-Complete definition of the ratings assigned are available at www.careedge.in and other CARE Ratings Ltd.'s publications
+&lt;sup>1Complete definition of the ratings assigned are available at www.careedge.in and other CARE Ratings Ltd.'s publications

 Healthy operational profile: During FY22, actual generation from Tehri HEP (THEP) and Koteshwar HEP (KHEP) continued to be higher than the respective design energy, while both the plants continued to clock higher-than-NAPAF, leading to incentive income.
 Small hydro project Dhukwan of 24 MW has contributed 58 MUs in FY22 as against the potential of 98 MUs.
-While the Devbhumi Dwarka - 63 MW plant witnessed improvement in generation and above P-90 level in FY22, the Patan and the Kasargod plants continued to report lower-than-P 90 level.
-The lower generation of the renewable plant was on account of the operational issues and is expected to increase going forward.
-During Q1FY23, the operational performance was observed to be steady.
+While the Devbhumi Dwarka - 63 MW plant witnessed improvement in generation and above P-90 level in FY22, the Patan and the Kasargod plants continued to report lower-than-P-90 level.
+During H1FY23, the operational performance was observed to be steady.